charlesneimog/Awesome-Pd/docs/objects/tabgen.md

 # tabgen

-`tabgen` is an abstraction that generates different functions for a given table name.
+`tabgen` is a Pure Data abstraction that generates various mathematical functions (e.g., sine, Gaussian, sinc, trapezoid, variable sawtooth, noise, and FFT window functions) and populates a specified table (array) with the generated data.
+It can also apply these functions as envelopes to existing values within a table.
+The object allows for initial table sizing and setting the table name.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `tabgen` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>